III. Design Patents Issued to J.F. Cumming and Colleagues

 USPTO design patents are cornerstones of THP research.
 The attorneys who drafted the affidavits chose certain words for certain reasons [sidebar]—some of the same 19th-century firms still practice today as Intellectual Property specialists.

-When closely examined (with particular attention to the application date), analyzed and interpreted in the context of the 19th-century literature, patent clues tell many tales.
+When closely examined with particular attention to the application or signature date noted in the affadavit, analyzed and interpreted in the context of 19th-century literature, patent clues tell many tales.
 In the process, the same evidence sometimes contradicts conclusions of later historians.

 During his type-cutting career, Mr. Cumming [JFC] was employed and/or commissioned by the three competing type foundries in Boston: Boston Type Foundry [BTF, 1881-1884], Dickinson Type Foundery [DTF, 1884-1892]/ATF Boston [1892-????] and H.C.
 Hansen Type Foundry [HTF, dates unknown].

 Table 3 presents a chronological overview of their interactions with the Central TF/ATF St. Louis and identifies James A. St. John’s network of BTF-related acquaintances as the connection between the work of JFC himself, Gustav Schroeder, Nicholas J. Werner, Julius Herriet Jr., Carl/Charles E. Heyer and these three Boston TFs.

 In the long history of this foundry (1817–1892), no design patent was ever assigned to it.
 Bullen writes that BTF operated as a coöperative of shareholders who elected an Agent to represent them.1 Perhaps if every applicant was an owner, there was “no one to assign it to.”